nooisy/SVRWebDemo/README.md

 # SVRWebDemo
-WebGL demonstrations of art installations by Strijbos &amp; van Rijswijk
+WebGL demonstrations of art installations by Strijbos &amp; van Rijswijk.
+Made with Unity and FMOD.

 You can experience these virtual demonstrations here:<br>
 https://nooisy.itch.io/demo-graz<br>